-STUDENTS FROM NORWEGIAN PARTNER SCHOOLS WISHING TO STUDY AT AUGSBURG UNIVERSITY
+STUDENTS FROM NORWEGIAN PARTNER SCHOOLS ENTERING AUGSBURG UNIVERSITY

 NOMINATION & APPLICATION PROCESS